thuri10/thuri10.github.io/content/about/index.md

 draft = false
 +++

-My name is `Thuri`, a Software Developer currently based in Nairobi, :kenya:.
+My name is `Thuri`, an Application Security Engineer currently based in Nairobi, :kenya:.

-Currently focusing on mobile (Android) and web security.
+Currently focusing on Mobile (Android) and Web Security.

 ### Tools